PENELOPE THWAITES AM

 She has played as soloist with such orchestras as the London Philharmonic, the BBC Concert Orchestra, the Philharmonia, the Rotterdam Philharmonic, City of London Sinfonia, Albany Symphony, and most of the leading Australian orchestras.

-She returned to Kings Place Concert Halls, London, in 2015 for a programme of works by Schumann, Scriabin, Rachmaninov, Grainger, Handel and others, interlaced with the poetry of the distinguished poet Michael Thwaites, the first Australian to win the King’s Medal for Poetry.
+Marking her poet father’s Centenary in 2015, Penelope returned to Kings Place Concert Halls, London, for a programme of works by Schumann, Scriabin, Rachmaninov, Grainger, Handel and others.
+The music interlaced with the poetry of the distinguished poet Michael Thwaites, the first Australian to win the King’s Medal for Poetry.
 The programme featured renowned actor Timothy West and the versatile baritone Stephen Varcoe and was also given at Rhodes House, Oxford.

-Last November’s launch of the new Complete Grainger for two pianos was a huge success – Penelope being joined by the outstanding Australian pianist, Timothy Young.
+November 2016’s launch of the new Complete Grainger for two pianos was a huge success – Penelope being joined by the outstanding Australian pianist, Timothy Young.
 The 4 CD Box Set includes the re-issue of the much-admired Pearl Volumes 1,2 and 3 of Grainger’s music for two pianos which Penelope recorded with John Lavender – plus a brand new Volume 4 with Timothy Young.
 The concert was hosted by Melbourne University in its beautiful Melba Hall.
+(See a full review of the Box Set in BBC Music Magazine).

 On 6 May 2016 at Schott Music London, Penelope presented an exciting programme of her own compositions – choral and solo song – in which she was joined by the Marlborough Singers and soloists, Stephen Varcoe baritone, Colin Milner tenor and Jenna Roubos soprano, to name just a few.
 The music ranged from traditional English choral style, to folk, and gospel, as well as some melodious instrumental interludes.
 Click here for details.